dotmpe/x-docker/ReadMe.md

 ## Issues
-- All builds get rebuild on a push at master.
-This is tedious and wastefull, and introduces a big lag.

-  Solved by a per-branch autobuild setup, one for each specific build.
-  Could go more fine-grained using tags.

-  Does not look highland_builder does abort or skip builds.
+- Does not look highland_builder does abort or skip builds.

   May try the 'ci skip'/'skip ci' that others like travis or drone support.

-  But then, also need to fixup the gitflow setup & deal with merge commits at branches.
+  also need to fixup the gitflow setup & deal with merge commits at branches.
   <http://readme.drone.io/usage/skipping-builds/>

   But othterwise just ``exit 1`` in a hook.